michael-wall/job-scheduler/README.md

 - Build and deploy the custom OSGi module.
 - Go to Control Panel > Configuration > Job Scheduler
 - Click 'New' and select this custom Executor i.e. update-object-entries.
-- Populate a name e.g. 'Student Update Scheduler [Company Scoped]' and the following custom properties (one per line in the format key=value using the correct values) that are used in the custom Executor and 'Save'.
+- Populate a name e.g. 'Student Update Job [Company Scoped]' and the following custom properties (one per line in the format key=value using the correct values) that are used in the custom Executor and 'Save'.
 ```
 object.definition.erc=STUDENT
 object.definition.fieldName=uuid